 Items that are small and rounded are less likely to cause complications.
 If the foreign body is large, sharp, or toxic, urgent medical intervention is necessary.

-Patient First can perform non-emergency foreign body removal at our urgent care centers.
-You can come into any Patient First center from 8am to 8pm any day of the week – no appointment is needed.
+Patient First treats many conditions at our urgent care centers and can perform non-emergency foreign body removal.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center